-Likewise, print stores and copy centres have an abundance of copier paper boxes.
-Not only are these boxes perfect to store heavy items in, but they are uniform and easy to handle too.
-You’ll have one less thing to worry about when loading the boxes onto the moving van.
+Likewise, print stores and copy centres have many copier paper boxes.
+Not only are these boxes perfect for storing heavy items in, but they are uniform and easy to handle too.
+When loading the boxes onto the moving van, you’ll have one less thing to worry about.

 Ethan Greenfield Relocation professional and an ex-moving coordinator.
 Writing for Moving Tips